isabella232/vouch-auth-module/README.md

 - Download the VZP mobile app from the Apple or Google Play App Store
 - Open the invitation sms sent by your Vouch contact, and click the link
 ![SMSInvite](./images/SMSInvite.png)
-- This opens the app, allow any requested permissions
+- This opens the app, the user will then allow any requested permissions
 ![Splash](./images/Splash.png)
 ![FaceID](./images/FaceID.png)
 ![Notification](./images/Notification.png)

 **Note:** The flow above demonstrates a default onboarding process of the first user via an sms invitation.
-Many other mechanisms including email and in-person endorsements are supported as well, please contact vouch for more info.
+Many other mechanisms including email and in-person endorsements are supported as well, please contact Vouch for more info.

 ### Perform passwordless login